 How to Assemble & Decorate Blackberry Lavender Cake

 I bet you’re wondering about that blackberry jam?!
 We’ll use it when we assemble this lavender cake.
 Tessa teaches us how to make the most beautiful pattern that can only be seen when you cut into the cake.
-Make a bullseye with the frosting, then fill with blackberry jam.
+First, make “dam” around the outside, the same way to start to fill chocolate raspberry cake.
+Next, pipe a bullseye with the frosting, and then fill with blackberry jam.
 A large round piping tip is helpful for the frosting.

 Blackberry jam is commonly found at most major grocery stores, but if you can’t get your hands on it, any flavor jam would be great or you could even try lemon curd.